 - kosher salt for sprinkling on top

-- Once yeast is ready, add in about half of the flour, salt and olive oil.
+- Once the yeast is ready, add in about half of the flour, salt, and olive oil.
 Mix until well blended.
 Then add in the remaining flour and the rosemary.
 Mix for about 3 minutes, the dough should pull away from the sides of the bowl.
 If it’s not then add a tablespoon of flour until it does.

 - Grease a bowl and place the dough in the bowl to rise for 1 to 2 hours or until it has doubled in size.

 - Once the dough has risen, gently punch down and pull out of the bowl.
 Cut in half and form into oval loaves.
 Place on a cookie sheet lined with parchment paper.
 Then brush the melted butter on both loaves evenly until it is gone.
-Allow to rise for another hour.
+Allow rising for another hour.

 - Preheat the oven to 425.
 Sprinkle the top of the bread with Kosher salt.
 Place in the oven and bake for 20 to 25 minutes or until the bread is golden brown.

-- Serve with olive oil, salt and pepper, and we like balsamic vinegar.
+- Serve with olive oil, salt, and pepper, and we like balsamic vinegar.